 The ComfortLight PRO is another big win.
 You can adjust the warmth of the light, making it ideal for reading in any setting—whether bright daylight or nighttime.
 And since it’s waterproof (IPX8, up to 60 minutes in 2 meters of water), you won’t have to worry about bringing it to the beach or pool.

-The battery life for my use case is 35 to 40 hours per charge, which is roughly the same for the Kobo Clara.
+The battery life for my use case is 20 to 22 hours per charge (front light brightness of 50 nits), which is roughly the same for the Kobo Clara.
 So battery life isn’t a factor either since that is based on uses.
 If you read with 0% brightness, your battery will last longer.
 But if you run with brightness constantly on 50+, your battery will be short no matter which device you use.

 One of the standout features of the Libra Color is its compatibility with the Kobo Stylus 2.
 The stylus is accurate and responsive, though there’s a tiny delay when you start writing.
 It’s minor but worth noting, especially since the Notebooks feature can feel a bit sluggish.